TheFoot/vue-grid-designer/docs/CONTRIBUTING.md

 | release     | Bumps package version, create git tag, a new github release, merges `develop` into `master`. |

 ## Pre-commit hooks
-When committing changes, the build commands `test` and `build` are automatically run, and the commit will fail if any of these commands fail.
+When committing changes, the build command `test` is automatically run, and the commit will fail if tests fail.

 ## Code Style, Standards and Linting
 This is open source software.
 While you might not agree 100% on the standards used, _something_ has to be put in place